 Canada Citizenship

-Many Canadian permanent residents who have weathered the immigration process look forward to being granted citizenship, and are eager for the day they can be sworn in as an official Canadian citizen.
-Before that day comes, there are a few final steps that need to be addressed before Immigration, Refugees, Citizenship Canada (IRCC) approves their Canadian citizenship application.
+Many Canadian permanent residents who have weathered the immigration process look forward to being granted citizenship, and are eager for the day they can be sworn in as official Canadian citizens.
+Before that day comes, there are a few final steps that need to be addressed before Immigration, Refugees, and Citizenship Canada (IRCC) approves their Canadian citizenship application.

 Requirements for Canadian Citizenship